pastagang/pastagang/paper/readme.md

 As the years went by I experimented more with music (and coding) but always as solo endeavours.
 I have never felt sufficiently prepared for collaboration in either domain, _especially_ in a live context.

-In Flok, the nods and glances were largely textual and readable.
+In flok, the nods and glances were largely textual and readable.
 There was time to acknowledge and interpret them without needing to immediately act.
 I could make an adjustment to a sound, then sit back and reflect on its effect before acting again.
 I had access to a bank of samples and instruments, so I could find something that felt right for the moment and swap it out at will.